The Ultimate In Birding Tours

 From New Caledonia, we fly to Fiji, a group that comprises two large islands (Viti Levu and Vanua Levu), two medium-sized islands (Taveuni and Kadavu) and a large number of small islands and islets.
 We will visit three of the larger islands, where we have a good chance of seeing all of Fiji’s 30 endemic birds except for three restricted to more remote islands and four others that are exceedingly rare (and hardly ever observed).

 As we explore Viti Levu, the main island, we will be looking for such endemics as Fiji Goshawk, the dazzling Golden Fruit Dove, Barking (or Peale’s) Imperial Pigeon, Masked Shining-Parrot, Collared Lory, the extraordinary Giant Forest Honeyeater, Sulphur-breasted Myzomela, Slaty Monarch, Chestnut-throated Flycatcher, Fiji Bush Warbler, Fiji White-eye, Fiji Woodswallow and Fiji Parrotfinch.
-We will also be hoping to see the rare and relatively recently rediscovered Long-legged Thicketbird.
+We will also want to see the rare and relatively recently rediscovered Long-legged Thicketbird.

 Even more enjoyable and indeed relaxing will be our exploration of the peaceful, beautiful and largely undeveloped islands of Taveuni and Kadavu.
 Here we will be looking for yet more endemics, including the outrageously-coloured Orange Fruit Dove, Maroon (or Red) Shining Parrot, Azure-crested Flycatcher and the puzzling but exquisite Taveuni Silktail on Taveuni and Whistling (or Velvet) Fruit Dove, Crimson Shining Parrot, Kadavu Fantail and Kadavu Honeyeater on Kadavu.
 It will be hard to drag ourselves away from such a paradise!